Livy456/livy456.github.io/index.md

 **What is Introspect**
+>A smart mirror that understands your emotions in real-time and converses with you.

+**How does it work**
+>insert demo video when it is made

 **Bold** and _Italic_ and `Code` text

-**Get to know the team behind Introspect
+**Get to know the team behind Introspect**

 ![Olivia](/img/Profile_Professional2.png)

 [Link](url)